Risersoft/CRM/pages/CRMWeb/crm_meeting.md

 ![](/images/meeting-details.png)

-**STEP-3**:  Assign Messages to User or team by selecting single or multiple entries from the list.
+**STEP-3**:  Assign Mettings to User or team by selecting single or multiple entries from the list.

 **STEP-4**: Click on Save button.